nadkau-pivotal/shutdown-demo/README.md

 # shutdown-demo
-Demonstrate an issue encountered when an application is gracefully shutting down.
+Demonstrate an issue encountered when an application is gracefully shutting down